xdaichain/optimism-txs-batch-decoder/readme.md

 ```shell
 git clone https://github.com/SliceOfKekus/batch_decoder.git
 ```
 Next step is setting environment variables.
-Set `MAINNET_URL` and `OPTIMISM_URL` using any public network endpoints for mainnet and optimism respectively.
+Set `MAINNET_URL` and `OPTIMISM_URL` using any public network endpoints for mainnet and optimism respectively in `.env.example` file and change it to `.env`.

 And now it's ready to use!